 - Some are paid, while others are not.

 Getting involved in clubs and organizations is a great way to expand your social circle and round out your education.
 It can also build your experience with teamwork, leadership, communication, and time management - all skills that employers value.

 UConn offers hundreds of student organizations and learning communities where you can explore your interests.
 Examples include:

-- Major-affiliated student organizations, like the Undergraduate Organization of Molecular and Cell Biology, Physiology and Neurobiology Society, or the EEB Greenhouse Club
+- Major-affiliated student organizations, like the Undergraduate Organization of Molecular and Cell Biology, Physiology and Neurobiology Society, or the UConn SEEDS Club

 - STEM Scholars Community, offered through the Honors Program

 - Learning communities such as EcoHouse and Women in Math, Science, and Engineering (WiMSE)